rich-dobbs-13440/astutus/docs/backlog.rst

 Backlog:

-  * Task: Get search to work from dynamic page with Javascript error.
   * Task: Custom favicon for documentation pages.
   * Story: As a developer, I can view documentation from RPi
   * Task: Mark relay tests as slow.